rssh/dotty-cps-async/docs/HighOrderFunctions.rst

 Dotty-cps-async supports the automatic transformation of high-order functions,  where the lambda expression argument contains ``await``.

-Example -- let us have a list of remote servers and want to fetch some data from each of them.
+For example, let us have a list of remote servers and fetch some data from each of them.
 Assume, that out http client provides next interface:

 .. code-block:: scala